valchau/Pewlett-Hackard-Analysis/README.md

 ### Who is expected to retire and what job titles do they have:
 We are told to find out who is expected to retire based on the sterotype that birth date means retirement; ignoring other life factors such as disability, caregiving, plus the fact that most people have been changing jobs and employers every 5 years or so for the past 20 years at least.
-* We start by dentifying the 'retiring' employees by their birth dates, assuming that employees born between 1952 - 1955 (now ages 71 - 68 years old), are those who are going to retire.
+* We start by dentifying the 'retiring' employees by their birth dates, assuming that employees born between 1952 - 1955 (now ages 68 to 71 years old), are those who are going to retire.
 * The selected employees' names, birth dates, and most current job title, including the to date and from date for the title are selected for further analysis.
 * The selected employees might have been at the company long enough to hold several jobs, so the data is trimmed to only present the current job.
 * Then the number of retiring employees grouped by title is reported so we understand what job categories are most likely to be open or need to be filled once the employees retire.